-Many prescription antibiotics will have a warning label on them advising patients to “Avoid alcohol”, but does this mean all alcohol or only excessive amounts?
-Also, why is this advised?
+Many antibiotics will have a warning label on them advising patients to “Avoid alcohol”, but does this mean all alcohol or only excessive amounts?
+Also, why is this recommended?

-If you are reading this, you may be wondering if a little alcohol is okay or if any alcohol will cause unwanted side effects and stop the antibiotics from doing their job.
+If you are reading this, you may be wondering if a bit of alcohol is okay or if any alcohol will cause unwanted side effects and stop the antibiotics from doing their job.

 When your body is healing from an infection, self-care is paramount.
 Antibiotics are very effective in treating infections, but drinking alcohol with them can be detrimental.
 Here, we will explain why.